 The illegal wildlife trade is the fourth most lucrative transnational crime after drugs, arms and human trafficking and is valued by the UN Environment Programme at $23 billion US a year – twice the gross domestic product of commonly poached countries such as Tanzania or Kenya.

 Southeast Asia is a global hotspot for wildlife crime; not only does this region have more plants and animals threatened by trade than anywhere else; it is also a major trade hub for a multitude of species from around the globe.
 Open wildlife markets continue to flourish, and increasingly, so does the online trade in wildlife.

-We are witnessing an unparalleled spike in illegal wildlife trade, the greatest direct threat to the future of many of the world’s most iconic species.
-Taronga Zoo have partnered with TRAFFIC, the wildlife trade monitoring network, to create Wildlife Witness; the first global community action smartphone app in the fight against illegal wildlife trade.
+In partnership with TRAFFIC, the wildlife trade monitoring network, we have created Wildlife Witness; the first global community action tool in the fight against illegal wildlife trade.

 The Wildlife Witness smartphone app allows tourists and locals to easily report wildlife trade by taking a photo, pinning the exact location of an incident and sending these important details to TRAFFIC.